Apart from being Romania’s capital, Bucharest is also a very important industrial and commercial center of the country.

 WOMEN TRAVELERS RISK : LOW

-Bucharest is as safe as can be for women travelers, but even so, they should be aware of dangers of roaming alone in a strange city.
-Just like pretty much anywhere, they should avoid walking alone down empty or poorly lit streets, walking past groups or people that behave or look strange or getting into conversations with unknown people that might seem strangely friendly.
+Bucharest is as safe as can be for women travelers, but even so, they should be aware of the dangers of roaming alone in a strange city.
+Just like pretty much anywhere, they should avoid walking alone down empty or poorly lit streets, walking past groups of people that behave or look strange or getting into conversations with unknown people that might seem strangely friendly.